x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/back-up-email.md

 ## Offboard a user from Office 365

-For more info what to do when a user in your organization leaves, check out [Offboard a user from Office 365](https://go.microsoft.com/fwlink/p/?LinkId=816871).
+For more info what to do when a user in your organization leaves, check out [Remove a former employee from Office 365](https://go.microsoft.com/fwlink/p/?LinkId=816871).
 This topic discusses the steps you should take and how to secure your data after an employee leaves your organization.